Registrars Enabling Global Scams: NameSilo, Webnic, and NiceNic

 Conclusion

 NameSilo, Webnic, and NiceNic are not neutral.
-Their inaction keeps criminal infrastructure online.
-The Nigeria IP shows the mechanism, but it’s only a snapshot.
-Until registrars are compelled to act within hours, scams will continue to scale on their rails.
+Their registrar abuse response failures and ICANN compliance failures keep criminal infrastructure online.
+The Nigeria IP shows the mechanism, but it's only a snapshot.
+Effective domain abuse reporting and attack surface management require registrars to act within hours — until then, scams will continue to scale on their rails.